 In decision making problems, it is important to understand how good the consistency of the judgments is, since judgements with low consistency that appear to be random are not desirable.
 A certain degree of consistency in setting priorities for elements or activities with respect to some criterion is necessary to get valid results in the real world.
 In the AHP model, the overall consistency of judgments is measured by means of a Consistency Ratio (CR).
-The value of consistency ratio should be 10% or less [78].
+The recommended value of the consistency ratio is 10% [71][72], however in applied settings a ratio of up to 15% is permissible [78].